Vyral/chris-remmes/_posts/2019-05-29-these-tips-will-help-you-make-the-best-offer-possible.md

 You can also waive your home inspection, but I don’t recommend doing so, because an inspection lets you know what you’re getting into and goes a long way in providing peace of mind.&nbsp;

-Lastly, **consider doing a rent-back.** A lot of buyers are also sellers, and a rent-back agreement allows your seller to live in their home after its sold so they can close on their new home.&nbsp;
+Lastly, **consider doing a rent-back.** A lot of buyers are also sellers, and a rent-back agreement allows your seller to live in their home after it's sold so they can close on their new home.&nbsp;

 If you’d like to know more about how to craft the best possible offer or you have any other real estate questions, don’t hesitate to reach out to me.
 I’d love to help you.&nbsp;<br>&nbsp;